apollo-pricing

 When it comes to features, CloudTalk stands out as a feature-rich calling software, offering advanced tools to handle your inbound and outbound calls.
 Features like Power Dialer, Call Monitoring, and Intelligent Routing were made to enhance productivity and customer interactions.

-Apollo, as a prospecting solution, concentrates its efforts on providing tools for data extraction and contacts management.
+Apollo, as a prospecting solution, concentrates its efforts on providing tools for email extraction and contacts management.
 This narrow scope often leaves businesses needing to rely on additional providers to handle customer outreach and engagement, creating extra steps and added costs.

 Pricing and Plans